ossf/scorecard/docs/checks.md

 **Remediation steps**
 - There is *NO* remediation work needed here.
 This is just to indicate your project activity and maintenance commitment.

-## Automatic-Dependency-Update

-This check tries to determine if a project has dependencies automatically updated.
-Not updating dependencies makes a project vulnerable to known flaws and prone to attacks.
-A low score is therefore considered `High` risk.
-The checks looks for [dependabot](https://dependabot.com/docs/config-file/) or [renovatebot](https://docs.renovatebot.com/configuration-options/).
-This check only looks if it is enabled and does not ensure that it is run and pull requests are merged.

-**Remediation steps**
-- Signup for automatic dependency updates with dependabot or renovatebot and place the config file in the locations that are recommended by these tools.

 ## Binary-Artifacts

-This check tries to determine if a project has binary artifacts in the source repository.
+This check tries to determine if the project has binary artifacts in the source repository.
 Binaries are a threat to auditability and vulnerability management.
 In addition, a binary could be compromised or malicious.
 A low score is therefore considered `High` risk.

 **Remediation steps**